bluegreensea/TheOtherRoles-zh_TW/README.zh_tw.md

 You can mark a player with your ability and by using the ability again, you jump to the position of the marked player and kill it.\
 Depending on the options you know where your marked player is.\
 If the Ninja uses its ability, it will leave a trace (leaves) for a configurable amount of time where it activated the ability and additionally where it killed the before marked player.\
+When performing a ninja ability kill, the ninja can be invisible for some seconds (depends on options)\
 \
 **NOTE:**
 - The Ninja has a 5 second cooldown after marking a player